drmikehenry/install-linux/install-linux.md

 ### ipython

-Install using `pipxg` for isolation.
+Install using `uvtoolg` for isolation.
 Any additional packages that are interesting globally can be installed into the `ipython` virtual environments as needed.

 - Install `:role:workstation`:

-      pipxg install ipython
+      uvtoolg install ipython

 - Create default configuration and backup the default configuration: